 Read more

-...test-teacher has convinced me that as a tool for evaluating students, standardized testing has its share of flaws.
+...role in your future.
+My own experience as test-taker and test-teacher has convinced me that as a tool for evaluating students, standardized testing has its share of flaws.
 But the tests aren't unfair or unbeatable; they challenge you to learn a specific language.
-I don't mean the fancy vocabulary you'll want in a verbal section, but the forms and patterns of the questions themselves.
-With...
+I don't mean the fancy vocabulary you'll want in a verbal section,...

 Read more